tbrandirali/chatminer/README.md

 ## WhatsApp export files

 Whatsapp desktop does not load the entire chat history, so the chat exports from desktop will be incomplete.
 Also, the message format in the desktop exports is different from the mobile ones.
 Because of this, chatminer only supports loading exports from WhatsApp mobile.
 Before running chatminer, extract the `.txt` file from the `.zip` archive.

-WhatsApp exports include chat notifications, such as:
-"_Alice changed their phone number to a new number_" or "_Your security code with Bob changed_."
-Chatminer tries to filter these out with a hardcoded list of standard notifications, but this list is probably incomplete.

-Since WhatsApp does not properly escape messages and contact names, there are edge cases in which chatminer may not accurately parse messages or filter notifications.
+Since WhatsApp does not properly escape messages and contact names, there are edge cases in which chatminer may not accurately parse messages.
 For example, since WhatsApp does not escape newlines in exports, a line in the file could be either a new message or a continuation of the previous one.
 Chatminer attempts to fix it by detecting whether lines start with a timestamp, but this approach has limits.